root-project/summer-student-course/Exercises/04_Fitting/readme.md

 ### Additional examples

-We provide two extra examples for those of you who want to train even more or would like to come back to fitting in the future:
+We provide two extra examples for those of you who want to train even more or would like to come back to the fitting module exercises in the future:
 - [GausFit_2](GausFit_2.ipynb)
 - [CentralLimittheorem](CentralLimitTheorem.ipynb)
 - [HiggsBinFit](HiggsBinFit.ipynb) - which shows how we really work with the data, here looking for the Higgs signal events.